implico/email-framework/README.md

 To create a directory where you will keep your projects, use the `create` command:

 ```
-iemail create my_projects
+iemail create email-projects
 ```

-This will create a directory named `my_projects` with custom config and plugins folder.
+This will create a directory named `email-projects` with custom config and plugins folder.

 Then, go to this directory and run the `init` command: